michalglomsky/ARCH-DOCUMENT-APP/README.md

 The application will present a menu with the following options:

-1.  **Process a specific PDF from a directory:** This option will guide you through selecting a directory, specifying page numbers, and choosing a PDF file to process.
+### 1. Process a specific PDF from a directory

-2.  **Analyze Transcriptions with Agent:** This option will start an interactive session with the analysis agent.
+This option allows you to perform the core document processing workflow.
+When you select this option, the application will prompt you for the following information:

+*   **Directory to search for PDFs:** The root directory where the application will search for your PDF files.
+*   **Page numbers to extract:** You can specify a single page (e.g., `1`), a comma-separated list of pages (e.g., `1,3,5`), or a range of pages (e.g., `5-7`).
+*   **Name of the PDF file to process:** The name of the PDF file you want to process (e.g., `wniosek.pdf`).

+The application will then:

+1. Search for the specified PDF file in the given directory and its subdirectories.
+2. For each found PDF, it will extract the specified pages into a new, processed PDF file.
+This new file will be saved in the `output/processed_pdfs` directory with a unique name based on the original file name and its parent directory.
+3. The extracted PDF is then sent to the Google Cloud Document AI API for OCR transcription.
+4. The transcribed text is saved to a `.txt` file in the `output/transcription_output_dir` directory.

+### 2. Analyze Transcriptions with Agent

+This option launches an interactive chat session with an AI agent.
+The agent is designed to help you analyze the transcribed documents.
+You can ask the agent questions about the content of the transcriptions, and it will use its language understanding capabilities to provide answers.
+The agent is built using `langchain` and `langgraph`, and it can work with the transcribed data in a structured way.

+To exit the agent, type `finished`.

+### 3. Exit

-3.  **Exit:** Exits the program.
+This option exits the program.

 ## Dependencies